-4-1-10 Unplayable ball
+4-1-9 Unplayable ball

 The player can consider their ball as unplayable anywhere on the course.
-However, a ball that has stayed stuck in a tree, bush or plant at a height in which the player cannot kick it with one foot on the floor is considered "mandatory unplayable".
+However, a ball that has stayed stuck in a tree, bush or plant, floating on the water is considered "mandatory unplayable" and therefore, is not in direct contact with the ground.
+Long grass does not qualify in this definition.
+This situation should proceed as follows:

-This situation should proceed as follows: The player whose ball stays elevated has 30 seconds to wait for their ball to become playable according to rules (so with no direct or indirect interfering) as soon as they reach the situation.
+The player whose ball stays elevated has 30 seconds to wait for their ball to become playable according to rules (so with no direct or indirect interfering) as soon as they reach the situation.
 After this amount of time, the ball is declared unplayable and if the tree/bush is out of bounds, the kick is repeated from the original position, if it is within limits the unplayable ball rule will be applied.
 In both cases, a penalty stroke will be counted.

-So, if the player decides the ball is unplayable, the player must:
+So, if the player decides their ball is unplayable, the player must: